UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What should be included in a home safety checklist for seniors?

 A checklist for older adults should prioritize fall prevention.
-This includes removing trip hazards like loose rugs from escape routes, installing bathroom grab bars, upgrading to smoke alarms with strobe lights for those with hearing impairments, and keeping mobility aids near the bed.
+This includes removing trip hazards like loose rugs from escape routes, installing bathroom grab bars, upgrading to bright motion-sensor lighting, and keeping essential mobility aids right near the bed.

 Where is the safest place to store a fire extinguisher?